Mike and the Mechanics: Second incarnation

 Over several months of 2009 and 2010, Rutherford formed a new band.
 Despite there being no hope of the original group ever reforming, he opted to again use the Mike and the Mechanics name.
 In a December 2009 interview, Rutherford stated that "I'm actually doing a new Mike and the Mechanics album.
 I kind of thought I had put it to bed, but I still enjoy songwriting.
 Working with a few new co-writers and a couple of new faces for the band.
 Paul Carrack is doing some solo stuff, so we have a guy called Andrew Roachford, an R&B kind of singer.
 It's a little different, but the soul seems to be there."

 A new album, The Road, and the 'Hit the Road Tour 2011' were announced in November 2010.
 The album was released in April 2011.
 It featured both Roachford and Tim Howar on vocals, Luke Juby on keyboards, Gary Wallis on drums, and Anthony Drennan on guitar and bass.
 Though it became the first album not to feature B. A. Robertson as a co-writer, the album also marked the return of Christopher Neil as songwriter/producer.
 The tour included performances across the UK, Germany, and various other European cities.

-In April 2017, this incarnation of the band released another album, Let Me Fly.
-It continues to tour.
+The band continued to tour throughout February and March 2017 before the release of their eighth studio album, Let Me Fly, in April.

-In April 2019, Mike and the Mechanics released their ninth studio album Out of the Blue, via BMG.
+In April 2019, Mike and the Mechanics released their ninth studio album, Out of the Blue, via BMG.

 Reception

-In a 1996 article for Q magazine, critic Peter Kane said that while the band 'fly in the face of fashion', their music has a 'basic decency' and 'unquestionably speaks to more people than many of us are sometimes prepared to accept'.
-He stressed, 'Mike and the Mechanics: they're quite good, really.'
+In a 1996 article for Q magazine, critic Peter Kane said that while the band "fly in the face of fashion", their music has a "basic decency" and "unquestionably speaks to more people than many of us are sometimes prepared to accept".
+He stressed, "Mike and the Mechanics: they're quite good, really."